veerathp/sagemaker-pipelines-mlops/service-catalog/README.md

 # Create Custom SageMaker Project Template

-In this lab, we will create custom SageMaker project template using the AWS Service Catalog.
+In this lab, we will create a custom SageMaker project template using the AWS Service Catalog.

 To create a custom project template, complete the following steps.